Occasionally we see perplexed queries

-Blogger doesn't use "third party cookies" for fun, or for gratuitous security, they use them because they have cookies created in "Blogger.com" (when we login to Blogger), and used in "BlogSpot.com" (or wherever your blog is published - here, for instance, "nitecruzr.net") when we
+Blogger doesn't use "third party cookies" for fun, or for gratuitous security, they use them because they have cookies created in "Google.com" (when we login to Google) - and used in"Blogger.com" and "BlogSpot.com" (or wherever your blog is published - here, for instance, "nitecruzr.net") when we

 - Attempt to access private blogs.

-- Select Blogger Stats to ignore our own activity.
+- Require Blogger Stats to ignore our own activity.

-The unfortunate thing about the "third party cookie" issue is that there's no granularity here.
+The unfortunate thing about the "third party cookie" issue is that there's no granularity here, in most browsers.
 If you enable "third party cookies" so a BlogSpot web page can access a Blogger cookie, then any other web page domain can access cookies created in other domains.
 You enable one "third party cookie" access, you enable all of them.

-This is yet another reason why you have to surf only to trustable web sites.
+This is yet another reason why you have to surf only to web sites that you should trust.
 If you don't trust a given web page to behave, and to only access what cookies it should, why are you there in the first place?
-Know how reliable are the websites that you surf.
+Always be aware of how reliable are the websites that you surf.